coren-frankel/culinary-unit-abbreviation/README.md

 // Convert the unit 'tablespoons' to 'tbsps' abbr('tablespoons');

-// Convert the unit 'large package' to 'lg pkg' abbr('large package');
+// Convert the unit 'large clove' to 'lg cl' abbr('large clove');

 // Convert the unit 'fluid ounces' to 'fl oz' abbr('fluid ounces');